dalejwalterd/Implantables-Nova-Application/manual/How To Use.md

 [TOC]

 # Directories
+## Root
+The root directory is the base of the project.
+Many important files relating to project configuration are located here.
+The ```.ioc``` file is used to generate configuration code in STM32CubeMX, the ```.launch``` files configure debugging parameters, and the ```.project``` file defines the project configuration in STM32CubeIDE.

+> [!WARNING]
+> Many of the configuration files are particular about directory and files names.
+You will most likely need to rename the .ioc file, and create a new launch configuration when cloning the repository from Github.

 ## Core/Src
 The Src (or source) directory contains most of the operational code of the CanFest implementation.
 Specific details of each of the files can be found under Topics->CANFestival.